goabstract/Marketing-for-Engineers/README.md

 You need to promote content on your own blog, Medium or guest platforms.
 Some ideas how to spread the word about your great articles and make it more shareable:

 * [38 Free Places to Promote Blog Posts Once You Hit Publish](http://www.mybloglift.com/places-to-promote-blog-posts/).
 Learn about every platform before sharing your content there (or you will become a spammer💩).
 At the end of the article Shafi Khan mentioned other important rules to follow.
 * [Content Promotion: How We Grew from 0 to 32,977 Users in 5 Months With Zero Paid Traffic](https://growandconvert.com/content-marketing/community-content-promotion/).
 Benji Hyam talks about community-driven content promotion.
-It means, that you engage with targeted community and then share your content so that it adds value.
+It means, that you engage with the targeted community and then share your content so that it adds value.
 * [17 Advanced Methods for Promoting Your New Piece of Content](https://blog.kissmetrics.com/17-advanced-methods/) by Kissmetrics team.
 * [Boost Social Sharing From Your Content](https://sumo.com/stories/social-sharing-chapter-2).
 Sarah Peterson shared methods, that will help readers to easily share your posts.
-* Useful guide on [Blogger Outreach: How to Get Influencers to Promote Your Content for Free](https://smartblogger.com/blogger-outreach/) by Brian Dean.
+* A useful guide on [Blogger Outreach: How to Get Influencers to Promote Your Content for Free](https://smartblogger.com/blogger-outreach/) by Brian Dean.
 * [I Asked 235 People to Tweet My Article and All I Got Is This Cheerless Case Study](https://ahrefs.com/blog/asking-for-tweets/).
 It's an interesting experiment!
 Joshua Hardwick cold emailed writers who tweeted similar posts and asked for a promotional tweet.
 You can try this too.
 * [Sharing Other Peoples Content and Simultaneously Promoting Your Own](https://searchwilderness.com/sharing-other-peoples-content/) by Paul Shapiro. 😯 Have you ever tried to include your blog in the UTM parameters of somebodies else blog post?
 Paul will teach you this smart hack.
 * [Strategic Guide to Reposting Content on Medium and LinkedIn](https://ryanbattles.com/post/reposting-content) by Ryan Battles.
 Does re-publishing strategy lead to growth or penalties?
 Ryan Battles made informational podcast & article on the topic.